Last updated: 24 November, 2016.

 Battery and Charging

-There’s a non-swappable 3000mAh battery built in, which is pretty much what you’d expect from a phone of this size.
-It ranks right in the middle of the pack in rundown tests, which means you’ll be able to get a day’s use out of it unless you’ve got the screen on for hours.
+There’s a non-swappable 3400mAh battery built in, which is as good or better than most other phones this size.
+As a result, it ranks highly in battery rundown tests, and you’ll be able to get a full day’s use out of it unless you’ve got the screen on for hours.

 OnePlus has duplicated much of the phone’s power management system in a special “Dash” charger.
 Why would it do such a thing?
 To move heat generation away from the phone itself, which means it stays cooler and can keep charging even under heavy use or in hot weather.